taalendigitaal/bootstrap-passwordstrength/README.md

 <script type="text/javascript" src="file/location/pwstrength-bootstrap-1.2.7.min.js"></script>
 ```

-Then ust invoke the plugin on the password fields you want to attach a strength
+Then just invoke the plugin on the password fields you want to attach a strength
 meter to.
 For example, to use it on all the password fields with the default
 examples: